 Partial dentures are removable devices used to replace one or more missing teeth in the upper or lower jaw.
 They consist of replacement teeth attached to a gum-colored plastic base, which is then placed in the mouth.
-A fixed partial denture aesthetically acts the same as the removable kind, but is cemented into place using the adjacent teeth for support.
 Partial dentures fill the space created by missing teeth, as well as create a support for the remaining teeth to prevent shifting.

 A filling (restoration) is a way to restore a tooth that has been damaged by decay or injury, bringing it back to normal shape and function.
 Your dentist will first remove the decayed tooth structure, clean the affected area, and then bond the filling material.
 There are a variety of tooth filling materials available.
 To accurately match your tooth shade and facilitate normal functioning, we use composite resins or pressed ceramics, allowing us to use minimally invasive techniques and conserve more natural tooth structure.

 A dental implant is an ideal tooth restoration for people who are missing one or more teeth as a result of injury, periodontal disease, or other miscellaneous reasons.
 The implant consists of a metal post that is surgically positioned into the jaw bone.
 Once in place and given time for the gum line to heal, a replacement tooth is attached to the top of the post for aesthetics.
 Dental implants provide superior benefits over bridgework as they do not depend on neighboring teeth for support.
 To receive a dental implant, you must have health gums and adequate bone for structural support.
 You must also be committed to excellent oral hygiene and regular dental appointments, as these are critical to dental implant success.

 Crowns and bridges are used to restore and enhance teeth that are damaged or missing.